Josh Allen Already Had Doubters; Ramsey's Rip Has Made Them Ravenous

 Oh, it bothers him, all right.

 Of all the first-round quarterbacks from the 2018 draft, Allen potentially is in the most demanding situation.
 Mayfield will likely back up Tyrod Taylor.
 Sam Darnold (third overall pick) could start in New York, but no one expects anything from the Jets.
-They haven't made the playoffs since the 2010 season and won 10 games only once since then.
+They haven't made the playoffs since the 2010 season and have won 10 games only once since then.

 Josh Rosen (10th) also doesn't have a great deal of pressure compared to The Other Josh.
 He is taking over a Cardinals team that went 8-8 and cycled through three different starting quarterbacks last season.
 He also has more help with a healthy David Johnson returning to presumably carry the offense.
 And then there's Lamar Jackson (drafted 32nd), behind Joe Flacco in Baltimore and dealing with less pressure than Allen.